-- Provider records attendance over the stated reporting period and sends warnings and the notice of intention at the right time to the student's correct address - Provider advises student of their internal appeal rights - Provider gives the student a written outcome of the internal appeal with details of the reasons for the decision and advice of external appeal rights - If the student lodges an external appeal, provider awaits the outcome before reporting
+- Provider records attendance over the stated reporting period and sends warnings/notice of intention to report at the right time to the student's correct address - Provider advises student of their internal appeal rights - Provider gives the student a written outcome of the internal appeal with details of the reasons for the decision and advice of external appeal rights - Provider awaits outcome of external appeal before reporting

-- Poor practice Attendance policy - Does not state minimum percent attendance required or - Does not state the period over which the 80% is calculated (one study period, total course length, length of CoE?) or - Does state it but provider has done something different e.g. monitored over a different period, past the end of a CoE or over multiple CoEs when policy states reporting period is one CoE - Contradicts National Code e.g. states provider will not report student if between 50-80% attendance when provider only had discretion to consider not reporting if attendance at least 70% (and satisfactory course progress)
+Poor practice - policy

+- Does not state minimum percent attendance required or - Does not state the period over which the 80% is calculated - Does state it but provider has done something different e.g. monitored over a different period, past the end of a CoE or over multiple CoEs when policy states reporting period is one CoE - Contradicts National Code e.g. states provider will not report student if between 50-80% attendance when provider only had discretion to consider not reporting if attendance at least 70% (and satisfactory course progress)

-- Poor practice Attendance calculations - Provider unable to explain how it calculated attendance or over what period and external appeal body cannot replicate - Miscalculating attendance by calculating current attendance rather than projected attendance - Miscalculating attendance by including public holidays or other days when no classes are scheduled - Including lateness to class/early departures in absence calculations when provider's policy does not state the provider will do this
+Poor practice - calculations

+- Provider unable to explain how it calculated attendance or over what period and external appeal body cannot replicate - Miscalculating attendance by calculating current attendance rather than projected attendance - Miscalculating attendance by including public holidays or other days when no classes are scheduled - Including lateness to class/early departures in absence calculations when provider's policy does not state the provider will do this